sur Fall Prevention

 • broken or uneven steps,

-• throw rugs or clutter that can be tripped over, and
+• throw rugs or clutter that can be tripped over

 • no handrails along stairs or in the bathroom.